Beca-d/Tech-blog/README.md

   ## Contributing

 To contribute to this project fork this repository, make your changes, then submit a pull request.

   ---

   ## Questions

-    If you have any questions please feel free to send me an email at <beca.d.smith@gmail.com>
+Send me an [email](mailto:beca.d.smith@gmail.com) <br>
 or visit my GitHub Profile [Beca-d](https://github.com/Beca-d)